LONDON'S BEST LUXURY HOTELS

 Soho

 Not long ago, Denmark Street was London's musical mecca, a place where up-and-coming bands would buy their first guitars and established acts would record, hang out and visit their offices.
 It was here that artistic duo Hipgnosis created Pink Floyd's iconic album covers; where Hendrix and Bowie would hang out and discuss guitars with the experts in the litany of music shops; where the Rolling Stones recorded; where the Sex Pistols lived; and it was here that music magazines NME and Melody Maker started out.
-'Tin Pan Alley' as it's known, has been decimated by gentrification - something this writer isn't entirely happy about - but that pang of disappointed is eased slightly by the appearance of Chateau Denmark.
+'Tin Pan Alley' as it's known, is very different these days, but Chateau Denmark is a welcome addition.

 A room here isn't your average London experience.
-The decor mixes gothic with psychedelica - perhaps a nod to the many music genres that have touched this short, historic street - and while every room is different, you'll get a butler, high-end speakers for your music and a balcony... and you can be guaranteed you'll feel like Ozzy Osborne as you drift off to sleep.
+The decor mixes gothic with psychedelica - perhaps a nod to the many music genres that have touched this short, historic street - and while every room is different, you'll get a butler, high-end speakers for your music and a balcony.

 Any good rock 'n' roll hotel needs a good bar, and Chateau Denmark has two: Thirteen and Dial8.
-Both are sumptuously decorated, with velvet poured over leather, all bathed in low lighting, and serve Japanese bites and award-winning cocktails.
+Both are sumptuously decorated, with moody velvet and leather, bathed in low lighting, and serving Japanese bites and award-winning cocktails.

 The Dorchester